Aantrreksh/sql-query/sqlref/sql_reference.md

 | Both inputs are nonnull. | Evaluates to TRUE if the inputs are not identical and FALSE if they are.
 Equivalent to the <> operator. | Evaluates to FALSE if the inputs are not identical and TRUE if they are.
 Equivalent to the = operator. |
 | One input is null. | Evaluates to TRUE. | Evaluates to FALSE. |
 | Both inputs are null. | Evaluates to FALSE. | Evaluates to TRUE. |
-{: caption="Table 34.
-NULL Values and DISTINCT predicate value." caption-side="bottom"}
+{: caption="NULL Values and DISTINCT predicate value." caption-side="bottom"}

 The following DISTINCT predicates are logically equivalent to the corresponding search conditions: